-The story of Hawaii Island volcanoes and the creation of the extensive island chain is a fascinating one.
+Just how Hawaii Island volcanoes are formed, and the creation of the extensive island chain, is a fascinating story.
 Hawaii is geologically unique, formed by a "hotspot" in the middle of the Pacific Plate.

 The Pacific Plate is one of Earth’s largest tectonic plates.
 A tectonic plate is part of Earth's crust and upper mantle, made up of a massive slab of solid rock.
 Beneath these tectonic plates is the magma (molten rock) of Earth’s interior.
 Over time these tectonic plates move slowly on the hotter, more fluid mantle underneath.

-The Hawaii hotspot is roughly 50 miles (80 km) in diameter.
-Today, one edge of it is below the Big Island, fueling the active eruption of the Kilauea volcano, while another edge is beneath the erupting Lo'ihi Seamount, south of the Big Island and 3,000 feet (914 meters) beneath the ocean's surface.
-Some scientists estimate that Lo'ihi will rise above the ocean's surface in as little as 10,000 years, while others suggest it will more likely be more than 50,000 years, if at all.
+The Hawaiian hotspot is roughly 50 miles (80 km) in diameter.
+Today, one edge of it is below the Big Island, fueling the active eruption of the Kilauea volcano, while another edge is beneath the erupting Kamaʻehuakanaloa volcano (formerly the Lo'ihi Seamount), south of the Big Island and 3,000 feet (914 meters) beneath the ocean's surface.
+Some scientists estimate that Kamaʻehuakanaloa will rise above the ocean's surface in as little as 10,000 years, while others suggest it will more likely be more than 50,000 years, if at all.